Family and local historians

-Family historians will find this work invaluable.
+Family historians and local historians will find this work invaluable.

 Filling the gaps

 So often those researching their family history have to be content with discovering little more than the dates and place of baptism, marriage and burial of their relatives.
 The Mary Hardy volumes open our eyes to the lives of the servant class, who left few records, as well as to those of their masters and mistresses.